 Some of the stories that children write are heart-melting-ly adorable.
-Some people scrapbook and can fit a couple significant pieces into their children’s photo album.
-Or tuck the the story in the back of the book for safe keeping.
+Some people scrapbook and can fit a couple of significant pieces into their children’s photo album.
+Or tuck the story in the back of the book for safekeeping.

 If you find that you have more than a few, you can have a designated binder with clear sleeves.
 Limit what goes in: keep only the ones you love, put them in the binder and remember that this is for you.